ChrisIrvine/DailyCodingProblem/README.md

 # DailyCodingProblem
-A folder to contain solutions to the Daily Coding Problem
+A repository to contain solutions to the Daily Coding Problem